phonopy/phono3py/doc/cutoff-pair.rst

 Reducing number of force calculations by cutoff pair-distance
 =============================================================

-The detail of the command option :ref:`cutoff_pair_option` is described.
+Here the detail of the command option :ref:`cutoff_pair_option` is explained.

 .. contents::
    :depth: 2